Search tips

 • Free text searches are typically run in title, abstract, and keywords fields.

-• Many databases provide a thesaurus (a hierarchial list with controlled subject terms), and they are a great tool not only for searching from, but also to browse and thereby finding search terms in a hierarchical context.
-But never trust that the thesaurus' terms have been used consistently in the database!
+• Many databases provide a thesaurus, a hierarchial list with controlled subject terms.
+They are a great tool not only for searching from, but also to browse and thereby finding search terms in a hierarchical context.
 For a systematic search, you should always combine with free text synonyms.

 Find synonyms